Today’s article explores the amazing tool that streamlines our collaboration process: Frame.io. Let’s get started!

-What Frame.io has become is a incredibly versatile, client review, internal review and perhaps even cloud based storage solution for everyone.
+What Frame.io has become is an incredibly versatile, client review, internal review, and perhaps even cloud-based storage solution for everyone.
 Frame.io allows multiple users to connect together anywhere in the world and view content together, making notes, suggestions, etc. There are so many features it is mind-blowing.

-Frame.io could also be potentially used as a cloud based server for all of your assets.
+Frame.io could also be potentially used as a cloud-based server for all of your assets.
 Frame.io keeps native files intact, creating an H.265 viewer of video files within the platform, but allowing you to download the original file, untouched.
-It can also handle audio files, photoshop files, pretty much everything you can think of.
+It can also handle audio files, photoshop files, and pretty much everything you can think of.
 Pause and wrap your brain around that for a minute.

 Our Workflow with Frame.io

-First, I would email notes to our editor Dylan and let him know which order the edits are coming and what videos need to be created.
-Pretty typical setup for us.
+First, I would email notes to our editor Dylan and let him know in which order the edits are coming and what videos need to be created.
+A pretty typical setup for us.

-Next, Shane and myself would watch the videos and give email notes back to Dylan, often taking down notes and running timecode to try to give him as much detail as possible.
+Next, we watch the videos and give email notes back to Dylan, often taking down notes and running timecodes to try to give him as much detail as possible.

-Then, Dylan would upload a Version 2, send it to us in a new email and ask us to look at it and review.
+Then, Dylan uploads Version 2, sends it to us in a new email, and asks us to look at it and review it.